-You can also save money if you grow a garden from which you can eat all the vegetables you would usually buy, if you have a good yield, you can also preserve the harvest for the winter months.
-Canning the vegetables you’ve grown is a good practice for adding tasty foods to your pantry and stretching your food budget.
+You can also save money if you grow a garden from which you can eat all the vegetables you would usually buy.
+If you have a good yield, you can also preserve the harvest for the winter months.
+Canning the vegetables you’ve grown is a good practice.
+It will help you add tasty foods to your pantry and stretch your food budget.

 Here are some basic tips you should keep in mind for a healthy food budget: